Don’t Forget Safety Features in Your Next Car - Murcotts' Guide to New Car Buyers.

-Technology has made the modern motor car a computer on wheels.
-But we need to understand the difference between gimmicks and real safety innovation.
+Technology has made the modern motor car a computer on wheels and we need to understand the difference between gimmicks and real safety innovation.

 Here are some examples to look for:

 Anti-lock Braking System (ABS) is a computerised safety system that prevents the wheels on your car from locking under hard braking.
-ABS allows road wheels to continue rotating and allows the driver to maintain steering control under heavy braking.
-ABS prevents a skid and allows you, the driver, to take evasive action, or, merely regain control of the car.
+ABS prevents skidding caused by lock-up allowing the road wheels to continue rotating which assists the driver to maintain steering control under heavy braking.
 That’s the good news.

 The not so good news is that some ABS systems might increase stopping distances on slippery surface such as gravel.
 The other point to note is that when ABS kicks in you feel an unnerving pulsating, grinding in the brake pedal.
 Don’t worry – that’s the computer delivering a series of braking pulses – it’s supposed to do that.
 If you have ABS and you have never needed to experience it – that’s also a good thing!
 But you might benefit from learning more about it and actually feeling it working so that you will know what is happening when things go wrong.

 Electronic Brakeforce Distribution works with ABS to automatically vary the amount of energy applied to each braking wheel.
-The amount of energy to each wheel’s brakes varies according to a variety of factors such as road conditions, speed and loading.
-More or less braking pressure is applied to each wheel to maximize stopping power and maintain the car’s balance and control.
+The amount of energy supplied to the brakes on each wheel varies according to a variety of factors such as road conditions, speed and loading.
+More or less braking pressure is applied to each wheel to maximise stopping power and maintain the car’s balance and control.

 Brake Assist is a computerised braking system that increases braking pressure in an emergency situation.
 The system compensates for drivers who fail to brake with enough force in an emergency.
 Brake Assist works by measuring the speed at which the driver applies the brake pedal.